zhonyu555/PrusaSlicer/doc/How to build - Mac OS.md

 where `N` is the number of CPU cores, so, for example `make -j4` for a 4-core machine.

-Alternatively, if you would like to use XCode GUI, modify the `cmake` command to include the `-GXcode` option:
+Alternatively, if you would like to use Xcode GUI, modify the `cmake` command to include the `-GXcode` option:

     cmake .. -GXcode -DCMAKE_PREFIX_PATH="$PWD/../deps/build/destdir/usr/local"

 and then open the `PrusaSlicer.xcodeproj` file.
-This should open up XCode where you can perform build using the GUI or perform other tasks.
+This should open up Xcode where you can perform build using the GUI or perform other tasks.

 ### Note on Mac OS X SDKs